 For Medical Reasons

-Some medical conditions wouldn’t allow you to waste time at a spot.
-Waiting on the security lanes to be screened is definitely out of it.
-So, you can enroll for the expedited screening.
-On the day you are to take your flight, you will stay on this lane, and you would be allowed to have your hat on.
+On the day you are to take your flight, you will stay on this lane, and you will be allowed to have your hat on.
 But when the metal detector goes off, you have no choice but to remove your hat when asked to, though it won’t take much time.

 For Religious Reasons

-Some religions allow for head covering like the Sikhs.
-Telling them to remove their headcovers is more like telling a woman to unclothe.
 So a turban was not always removed because of its importance in some religions.
 It felt like partiality to people who get through the security removing their hats and headpieces.

-A new law that was effected in October 2008 accepted the idea of the religious group covering their heads.
-This law then cuts across to the public.
 They can go through screening with their hats on.
 But if there’s a need to remove their headcover, they have to but they will have to go somewhere private.

 Other Reasons